 Mark's Story

 Mark joined Watsi on May 3rd, 2016.
 Seven years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation supported Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.
+Mark's most recent donation supported Belta, a 14-year-old student from Kenya, to fund spinal surgery.

 Impact